About Title IX and Gender Equity

 - Assistance with moving to a different section of a class

-- Early Resolution Agreements
+- Informal Resolution Agreements

-- Formal investigations
+- Formal investigations and hearings (if applicable)

 Prevention & Advocacy